mali891/mohammed-ali/src/pages/blogPosts/2020-01-01/index.md

 // "[object Object]"
 ```

 We're able to access a property `toString()` on `myObj`, yet we haven't declared a property called `toString` inside `myObj`. `myObj` is just an empty object literal.
-Notice also the log statement doesn't return an error.
+Notice also the log statement doesn't return `undefined`.

 <br/>

-What's happening is that when calling a property on an object (or other primitive type), JS will first look inside the definition of the object for the property that is called.
+When calling a property on an object (or other primitive type), JS will first look inside the definition of the object for the property that is called.
 If the property does not exist inside the object definition, then JS looks inside the `__proto__` object for the property.
-In a nutshell, this is what prototypal inheritance means in JS.
+In a nutshell, this is what prototypal inheritance is in JS.

 <br/>